 - Use that qualified tangible personal property in a qualified manner.

-- Expanded the partial exemption to qualified tangible personal property purchased for use by a qualified person to be used primarily in the generation or production, storage or distribution of electric power. (see Qualified Tangible Personal Property under Qualifications tab).
+- Expanded the partial exemption to qualified tangible personal property purchased for use by a qualified person to be used primarily in the generation or production, storage or distribution of electric power.
+(See Qualified Tangible Personal Property on the Qualifications page.)

-- Beginning January 1, 2018, expanded the definition of “qualified tangible personal property” to include special purpose buildings and foundations used as an integral part of the generation or production or storage and distribution of electric power. (see Qualified Uses under the Qualifications tab)
+- Beginning January 1, 2018, expanded the definition of “qualified tangible personal property” to include special purpose buildings and foundations used as an integral part of the generation or production or storage and distribution of electric power.
+(See Qualified Tangible Personal Property on the Qualifications page.)

-- Beginning January 1, 2018, expanded the definition of “qualified person” to include businesses primarily engaged in operating electric power generation facilities as described in NAICS codes 22111 to 221118, inclusive, or primarily engaged in electric power distribution as described in NAICS code 221122. (see Qualified Person under the Qualifications tab).
+- Beginning January 1, 2018, expanded the definition of “qualified person” to include businesses primarily engaged in operating electric power generation facilities as described in NAICS codes 22111 to 221118, inclusive, or primarily engaged in electric power distribution as described in North American Industry Classification System (NAICS) code 221122.
+(See Qualified Person on the Qualifications page.)

-- Beginning January 1, 2018, removed the exclusion from the definition of a “qualified person” for certain persons engaged in agricultural business activities that were previously excluded as an apportioning trade or business under RTC section 25128. (see Qualified Person under the Qualifications tab).
+- Beginning January 1, 2018, removed the exclusion from the definition of a “qualified person” for certain persons engaged in agricultural business activities that were previously excluded as an apportioning trade or business under R&TC section 25128.
+(See Qualified Person on the Qualifications page.)

-- Amended the definition of “useful life” to state that tangible personal property that is deducted on the California state franchise or income tax return under RTC sections 17201 and 17255 or section 24356, is deemed to have a useful life of one or more years. (see Qualified Tangible Personal Property under Qualifications tab).
+- Amended the definition of “useful life” to state that tangible personal property that is deducted on the California state franchise or income tax return under R&TC sections 17201 and 17255 or 24356, is deemed to have a useful life of one or more years.
+(See Qualified Tangible Personal Property on the Qualifications page.)

-Please also see the Industry Topics tab, which includes the following topics:
+Please also see the Industry Topics page, which includes the following topics:

 - Useful Life